Each piece Iconery jewelry is made-to-order, so please allow 2-3 weeks to receive your purchase. Personalized or engraved jewelry takes a bit longer.

 We accept changes or cancellations up to 4 hours after the order is placed.
 Please have your order number ready and email us at email@example.com.

-Iconery offers free USPS priority shipping and tracking to all addresses in the United States, including P.O.
+Iconery offers free USPS priority shipping and tracking to all addresses in the United States on orders over $150, including P.O.
 Boxes.
 Learn more about our Free Shipping.

 We have extreme pride in what we do, so Iconery has a 100% guarantee on our products.
-If you received the wrong item, it was damaged in transit, or you don’t love it when you open the box, you can initiate the return process by contacting us at email@example.com.
+If you received the wrong item, it was damaged in transit, or you don’t love it when you open the box, you can initiate the return process by contacting us at firstname.lastname@example.org within 7 days of receiving your jewelry.
 We accept returns within 14 days of delivery.

 Learn more details about our Hassle-Free Returns.